Michael P. Anderson: NASA

 Anderson reported to the Johnson Space Center in March 1995.
 He completed a year of training and evaluation, and was qualified for flight crew assignment as a mission specialist.
 Anderson was initially assigned technical duties in the Flight Support Branch of the Astronaut Office, but went on to log more than 593 hours in space aboard two Space Shuttle missions.

 Space Shuttle missions

 Endeavour

-STS-89 Endeavour (January 22–31, 1998).
-Anderson was a mission specialist on STS-89, the eighth Shuttle-to-Mir Space Station docking mission, during which the crew delivered over 9,000 pounds of scientific equipment, logistical hardware, and water.
+Anderson was a mission specialist on STS-89 Endeavour (January 22–31, 1998), the eighth Shuttle-to-Mir Space Station docking mission, during which the crew delivered over 9,000 pounds of scientific equipment, logistical hardware, and water.

 In the fifth and last exchange of a U.S. astronaut, STS-89 delivered Andy Thomas to Mir and returned with David Wolf.
 The mission's duration was 8 days, 19 hours, and 47 seconds, traveling 3.6 million miles in 138 orbits of the Earth.